beatcracker/toptout/data/README.md

       // Optional, since you may wish to describe multiple telemetry channels that don't provide a ways to control them.
       "target": {

+        // Target scope.
+You can use multiple scopes.
+        // machine - configures telemetry channel for all users of the computer
+        // user    - configures telemetry channel for current user of the computer
+        // process - configures telemetry channel for process only "scope": {

+          "process": {
             // "Environment variable" target.
             // Set or remove environment variable.
+            //
+            // Environment variables are by design configured per procces.
+            // There are mechanisms to configre them for every new process, but it's up to OS/shell.
             "env": {

               // Path object.
 Contains environment variable name for various OSes.
               // Allowed keys: default, linux, macos, windows "path": {
                 // Use the 'default' key if the environment variable name is the same on any OS.
                 "default": "TELEMETRY_OPTOUT"
               },

               // Value object.
               "value": {
                 // Set environment variable to this value to opt-out of this telemetry channel "opt_out": "false",

                 // Set environment variable to this value to opt-in into this telemetry channel.
                 // Set to 'null' value (not literal "null" string) to indicate that environment variable should be removed.
                 "opt_in": null
+              }
+            }
           }
         }
       }